 Systems that use Chlorine or Chloramines

 Sample for TTHM and HAA5 within the distribution system.
 The number of sampling sites and sampling frequency is set forth in the following two tables.
-The first table lists the requirements under Stage 1 DBPR, and the second table lists the new requirements that will go into effect under the Stage 2 DBPR.
+The first table lists the requirements under Stage 1 DBPR, and the second table lists the requirements under Stage 2 DBPR.

-The specific site locations are based on the sampling plan prepared in accordance with the Stage 1 DBPR until the Stage 2 DBPR goes into effect, and then the Stage 2 sampling plan will be used.
+.

 Under the Stage 2 DBPR, a dual sample set (one TTHM sample and one HAA5 sample) must be taken at each site except as noted in the table below.